dot-cross/eduraster/README.md

   * Texture sampling on vertex and fragment stages.
   * Render to texture.

 ### Samples

-SDL 2.0.4 is needed to compile and run the samples. (https://www.libsdl.org/download-2.0.php).
+SDL 2.0.14 is used to create a window, display buffer of pixels, handle keyboard and mouse events, and load images from disk. (https://www.libsdl.org/download-2.0.php)
+A simple script (build.bat) is provided to compile with gcc using MinGW (http://mingw-w64.org/doku.php) on Windows.

 #### Single Triangle